0AnonymousSite0/QA_for_CCLR/README.md

 ↑↑↑Multiple LLMs with knowledge graph simultaneously answering the CLLR-related questions

-# The inventory of all materials in this Github repository
+# 1. General introduction of this repository

-# 1. General Introduction

 1.1 This repository aims at providing the codes and data regarding the paper entitled “……” for the public, and it is developed by University of XXX in UK,  The University of XX in Hong Kong SAR, and XXX University in China.